tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

 {% endraw %}
 {% endhighlight %}

 This will be more useful when debugging.
-The Drupal core base classes include lists of available variables and regions in the DocBlock of their template files, or you can print variables to the page via Twig's debug mode (more on that below) to see what's available to you.
+The Drupal core base themes include lists of available variables and regions in the DocBlock of their template files, or you can print variables to the page via Twig's debug mode (more on that below) to see what's available to you.

 #### Filters and functions